u-boot/u-boot/doc/usage/environment.rst

 Environment Variables
 =====================

-U-Boot supports user configuration using Environment Variables which can be made persistent by saving to persistent storage, for example flash memory.
+U-Boot supports user configuration using environment variables which can be made persistent by saving to persistent storage, for example flash memory.

-Environment Variables are set using "env set" (alias "setenv"), printed using "env print" (alias "printenv"), and saved to persistent storage using "env save" (alias "saveenv").
+Environment variables are set using "env set" (alias "setenv"), printed using "env print" (alias "printenv"), and saved to persistent storage using "env save" (alias "saveenv").
 Using "env set" without a value can be used to delete a variable from the